 Salford Business School is located at the heart of the University’s Peel Park campus and just minutes from Manchester city centre.
 Teaching facilities include Lady Hale and Chapman buildings, which offer stylish modern spaces with lecture theatres equipped with the very latest technology and large screen displays.
 Throughout campus, there is a choice of individual study areas, communal learning and breakout spaces, plus a selection of food outlets.

 As the employer, you will set the selection criteria for the apprenticeship.
 Academically, students registering to the programme will need to meet the relevant entry criteria.

 The typical duration for this apprenticeship is four years, but will depend on the previous experience of the apprentice.
-The maximum time to complete the programme is five years.

 Apprentices will need to have GCSE maths and English at grade C/grade 4 or above, have qualifications at Level 3 (A-level/BTEC) or equivalent and need to demonstrate the equivalent of 104 UCAS points (BCC) or relevant work experience that we can accredit.